Jeanie with the Light Brown Hair

-"Jeanie with the Light Brown Hair" is a parlor song by Stephen Foster (1826–1864).
-It was published by Firth, Pond & Co. of New York in 1854.
+"Jeanie with the Light Brown Hair" is a parlor song by Stephen Foster (1826–1864), published by Firth, Pond & Co. of New York in 1854.
 Foster wrote the song with his estranged wife Jane McDowell in mind.
 The lyrics allude to a permanent separation.

 "Jeanie" was a notorious beneficiary of the ASCAP boycott of 1941, a dispute caused by ASCAP increasing its licensing fees.
 During this period, radio broadcasters played only public-domain music or songs licensed by ASCAP rival BMI.
 According to a 1941 article in Time magazine, "So often had BMI's Jeannie [sic] With the Light Brown Hair been played that she was widely reported to have turned grey."

 Lyrics

 Other versions

 Bing Crosby recorded the song on March 22, 1940, for Decca Records with John Scott Trotter and His Orchestra.

 Violinist Jascha Heifetz transcribed the song for the violin and it became a signature piece for him for years.
 The transcription has been performed by many subsequent violinists.

+Actor Eugene Levy sang an excerpt of the song during the “Auditions” sequence of the 1996 film Waiting for Guffman.

+Swedish singer Stina Nordenstam included a cover of the song in her album People are Strange.

 In popular culture

 The opening line was notably used as the basis for the title of the 1960s TV series I Dream of Jeannie.

 Actress Rhonda Fleming as Madeline Danzeeger while playing a piano croons the opening verse in the 1950 Western film The Eagle and the Hawk.

-In the 1956 Bugs Bunny short Broom-Stick Bunny, a play on the title is used in the closing lines: "Hello, air-raid headquarters?
+The song was referenced in the Warner Bros.
+Merrie Melodies and Looney Tunes cartoons many times throughout their original run, usually as a pun made by the character Bugs Bunny ("hare" for "hair") or in rare cases, an actual genie.
+One example includes the 1942 short Foney Fables: When the narrator tells the story of Aladdin, the title character is heard singing the song while rubbing the lamp.
+In the 1956 short Broom-Stick Bunny, a play on the title is used in the closing lines: "Hello, air-raid headquarters?
 Well, you're not gonna believe this, but I just saw a genie with light brown hair chasing a flying sorceress."
-In the 1957 short Ali Baba Bunny, Bugs disguises himself as a genie and says "Me genie, the light brown hare."
-Bugs would also, in other shorts, sing a variation: "I dream of Jeanie, she's a light brown hare" or otherwise make a reference to the song through wordplay.
+In the 1957 short Ali Baba Bunny, Bugs disguises himself as a genie in a bottle and says "Me genie, the light brown hare."

 Episode 12 of the first season of The Phil Silvers Show, title "The Singing Contest" involves his platoon very badly singing the same song throughout the show but a private (Bob Dixon as Pvt.
 Claude Brubaker) in the platoon who has an excellent singing voice saves their chances to win and they all end up in Florida for the Army finals.

 In an episode of the 2001 miniseries Band of Brothers, "Bastogne", a few lines of the song's first stanza are sung loudly a cappella by soldiers Joseph Liebgott, James Alley, and an unnamed soldier as they occupy a foxhole shortly before being shelled by Nazi artillery.